V0LD3M0R7/HS-allow-ping/README.md

 Script to **allow ipv4 ping Easy Anti-cheat used in Hunt: Showdown**

 ## HOW TO USE:
-- shutdown your game if running and also your Steam client
+1. shutdown your game if running and also your Steam client
-- download `hunt_mp.sh`, enable execution and run it in terminal
+2. download `hunt_mp.sh`, enable execution and run it in terminal
-- after the script is finished, start your game and check server status of your game
+3. after the script is finished, start your game and check server status of your game
     - play one online match, if the game does not kick you, you're good to go
-- if you still get errors or get kicked, use the `hunt_mp_wide.sh` script
+4. if you still get errors or get kicked, use the `hunt_mp_wide.sh` script

-### How does it work
+### How does it work?
 Debian/Ubuntu `/etc/sysctl.d/local.conf` needs to have this line written:

 `net.ipv4.ping_group_range="0 $gid"` where `$gid` is your group id number.